-Utilities are normally provided to the front of lots however, before building you should excavate, expose and confirm the location and level of services. i.e. know where the connection points are and what level the connections are so that you do not have to pull up your improvements to connect to a service which is not where you expected it to be. e.g. if you connect to the mains sewer after you build the driveway, your driveway may need to be pulled out and rebuilt.
+Utilities are normally provided to the front of lots however, before building you should excavate, expose and confirm the location and level of services. i.e. know where the connection points are and what level the connections are so that you do not have to pull up your improvements to connect to a service which is not where you expected it to be. e.g. if you connect to the mains sewer after you build the driveway, your driveway may need to be removed and rebuilt.

-Wood & Grieve Engineers

-Suite 10, 1 First Floor

-Queen Street BUSSELTON WA 6280

-T: (08) 9754 4244
+Stantec Suite 10, 1 First Floor Queen Street BUSSELTON WA T: (08) 9754 4244